MrOctopus/nl_mcm/README.md

 * Built-in font formats for different purposes
 	- Switch between them dynamically
 	- Fonts will automatically switch depending on the installed UI skin
-* Exit MCM functionality
+* Open and Exit MCM functionality
-	- Allows you to exit the mcm menu/journal, so you can add buttons that will forcefully close the mcm
+	- Create direct quick hotkeys to your mcm menu
+	- Close your mcm menu on command
 * Individual page version support
 	- You can now update pages individually instead of the whole MCM using a new version tracking system
 * Built-in preset saving functionality